PyLadiesGermany/pycon-it-2025-workshop/README.md

 ### Agenda

+This has been designed as a self paced workshop, with a short introduction from the workshop leaders, support during the workshop and a collective reflection at the end.
+It is likely you will not complete all the material before the end of the workshop, particularly the bonus material, but it is our hope that by joining the workshop you feel enabled to continue and also apply these techniques to your own codebases.

 * [Introduction: What is Monitoring and Why is it important?](#introduction-what-is-monitoring-why-is-it-important)
 * [Prerequisites](#prerequisites)
 * [Section 1: Creating custom metrics and exposing them](#section-1-exposing-metrics)